Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Stochastic Oracles

 It follows from \eqref{eq:eq-fact} that if $A$ is dense, RsEGM with importance sampled stochastic oracle is no worse than the optimal deterministic method up to a logarithmic factor.
 Furthermore, it improves the deterministic method when the stable rank $\frac{\Vert A \Vert_F^2}{\Vert A \Vert_2^2}\ll \frac{\text{nnz}(A)}{m+n}$, which is the case for low-rank dense matrix $A$.

 In the above two oracles, the flop cost of computing the stochastic oracle is $\mathcal O (m+n)$.
-This can be further improved by using coordinate based sampling, where the flop cost per iteration is $\mathcal O(1)$.
+This can be further improved by using coordinate based sampling, where the flop cost per iteration is $\mathcal O(1)$ {(See Appendix \ref{sec:efficient} for details on efficient implementation of a more generic coordinate oracle)}.